prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 Targeting refers to strings which are sent to the adserver to [make header bidding possible](http://prebid.org/overview/intro.html#how-does-prebid-work).

-`request.ext.prebid.targeting` is an optional property which causes Prebid-Server to set these params on the response at `response.seatbid[i].bid[j].ext.prebid.targeting`.
+`request.ext.prebid.targeting` is an optional property which causes Prebid Server to set these params on the response at `response.seatbid[i].bid[j].ext.prebid.targeting`.

 **Request format** (optional param `request.ext.prebid.targeting`)

 ```
 {
-  "pricegraularity": "One of ['low', 'med', 'high', 'auto', 'dense']" // Required property
+  "pricegraularity": "One of ['low', 'med', 'high', 'auto', 'dense']", // Required property.
-  "lengthmax": 20 // max characters allowed in a targeting value.
+  "lengthmax": 20 // Max characters allowed in a targeting value.
 If omitted, there is no max.
 }
 ```